nutanix-japan/nai-llm/docs/appendix/infra_nkp_hard_way.md

     export KUBECONFIG=all-in-one-kubeconfig.yaml
     ```

-8. Run the following command to check K8S status of the ``nkpdev`` cluster
+8. Run the following command to check K8S status of the ``nkpnai`` cluster

     === ":octicons-command-palette-16: Command"